AfuhFlynns/InfinityDot/README.md

 **InfinityDot** is a comprehensive Visual Studio Code extension that brings full language support for .NET development, including C#, VB.NET, F#, Blazor, and more.
 With features like executing code via `dotnet run`, integrated compilation and debugging, and intelligent intellisense, this extension is designed to boost productivity and streamline your development workflow. 🖥️💡

+This extension is purposefully made for students to ease their work and time it takes to move from, creating, debugging and compiling a project and running it

 ![InfinityDot Banner](https://via.placeholder.com/1200x400.png?text=InfinityDot+Banner)

 ## ⚡ Features